BetterDiscord/docs/docs/themes/introduction/structure.md

 Theme files must be named in the format `*.theme.css` where `*` is representative of any string.
 Usually this matches the name of the theme without any spaces or special characters, however that is not a requirement.

-Theme files are split into two main pieces, the meta, and the CSS.
+Theme files are split into two main pieces: the meta and the CSS.
 If either of these are missing the theme will not load.

 ### CSS